robinmattern/FRDocs_dev01-robin/FRApps/fr020100_My-HTML-Custom.md

 <img class="shadow-border" style=border:none; src="FRApps/assets/images/md-images/BasiciphoneImage1.jpg">

 - We can set, using CSS, a certain width of the "viewpoint" to where we can make changes to the appearence.
 In our code we will set it at 760px.
 At that width we can make the NavList (horizontal links) DISAPPEAR; and a NavBars (commonly known as a hamburger) APPEAR.
+And fix that scrunched up Logo.

-- First we need to add the NavBars in both index.html and index.css.
+- First we need to add the NavBars (hamburger) in both index.html and index.css.

 <img style=border:none; class="shadow-border" src="FRApps/assets/images/md-images/index.html.jpg">

 #### b.
 HeaderNavBars Class